rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 * Add the user to the "wheel" group on the SFTP server
 * Have another system administrator who already has key based authentication, temporarily turn on "PasswordAuthentication yes" in the `sshd_config` file and restart `sshd`
-* Have the new system administrator run `ssh-copy-id` using his or her password to copy the ssh key to the server.
+* Have the new system administrator run `ssh-copy-id` using their password to copy the ssh key to the server.

 ### Solution three - script the process